How to Overcome Mediocrity and Finally Stand Out in Life

 - Predictability

-The issue is that growth rarely exists in the same space as comfort.
+The challenge is that growth rarely happens in the same place as comfort.

 Most meaningful progress requires things like: